Ranglong people: History

 They then moved farther towards the Churachanpur district of present Manipur, and settled in and around the confluence of the Tiruong and Tivai rivers, which is commonly known as Tipai (mukh) in Bengali.
 It is also called Tuiruong and Tuivai.
 The accent of the term Tivai was changed to Tipai in Bengali, and the confluence of Tiruong and Tivai became known as Tipaimukh.
 The two rivers joined and flowed in a western direction, getting the name Barak in the Barak Valley of Assam.
 In memory of those old settlements, the Ranglongs would chant "Rili champhai zol", meaning "Rili Champhai plains".
 Li or dil means a lake or pond in the Kuki-Chin language.
 It (rili) is a large lake in Myanmar, adjoining the Champhai revenue district of Mizoram and occupying an important place in the history and culture of Kuki-Chin ethnic groups.
 They still have a sense of belonging to that lake due to its direct linkages with their social history.
-The Ranglong would also chant "Ruonglevaisuo kati", which means "in the bank of the confluence of river Tiruong and Tivai where we used to settle".
+The Ranglong would also chant "Ruonglevaisuo kati", which means "on the bank of the confluence of river Tiruong and Tivai where we used to settle".

 The settlement of the Ranglong at the confluence of the Tiruong and Tivai (Tipaimukh) rivers may date to approximately 1500 to 1600 CE.
 From there, they followed the river downstream till they reached Barak Valley and thereafter dispersed in different directions.
 Considerable numbers of the Ranglong population even migrated to the extent of Sylhet district of Bangladesh.
 This is evident from G.A.
 Grierson's comparison of the population of Ranglong language speakers in Sylhet and the North Cachar Hills.
 Most of them came back from Sylhet following the river Langkei (Longai in Bengali), the river Juri in present North Tripura district, and the river Dhalai in the Dhalai district of Tripura.